 By submitting this form, you consent to receive emails from Minstry of Curry

-This summer when my parents were visiting us, I brought them to our local farmers market that sells seasonal farm-fresh produce.
-Needless to say, we couldnโt help but pick almost everything that was available and ended up buying bags of baby spinach among other goodies.
+This summer, when my parents were visiting us, I brought them to our local farmers' market that sells seasonal farm-fresh produce.
+Needless to say, we couldn't help but pick almost everything that was available and ended up buying bags of baby spinach, among other goodies.
 Back home, everyone joined a debate over tea on how to best use the spinach.
-Recipes were soon flying across the table and my son demanded something crispy to munch on as he studied for his tests.
+Recipes were soon flying across the table, and my son requested something crispy to munch on as he studied for his tests.
 And a doting grandma that she is, my mother decided to whip up a batch of instant Spinach Sev for him.

 You will need the Sev press for making this dish.
-Sev press is the same as the Chakli press, you just have to insert a different disc or mold for making the shev.
+Sev press is the same as the Chakli press; you just have to insert a different disc or mold for making the sev.
 I use the disc with medium-thick holes for making this Spinach sev.
 I like the Anjali chakli press that I purchased in India.
 It is available on Amazon in the US.
-Here is a brass chakli press that looks good too.
+Here is a brass chakli press that looks good, too.

 Step 1: Bring 3 cups of water to a boil in a medium pot.
-Blanch spinach for 1 to 2 minutes or until they start to wilt.
-Transfer the spinach into an ice bath so it stops cooking.
+Blanch spinach for 1 to 2 minutes or until it starts to wilt.
+Transfer the spinach to an ice bath so it stops cooking.
 Drain the water completely and squeeze the spinach leaves by tightly pressing them with your hands to discard the remaining water.
 Blanching allows the spinach to be cooked to a perfect tenderness while retaining the bright green color (photos 1 - 2).

 Step 2: Add garlic, green chilies, and carom seeds to the blender jar and blend together.
 Then add the blanched spinach to make a smooth puree (photos 3 - 4).

 Step 3: Transfer the puree to a mixing bowl.
-Add besan/chickpea flour, salt, and ยฝ tablespoon of oil to the puree, mix well and knead to form a soft dough.
+Add besan/chickpea flour, salt, and ½ tablespoon of oil to the puree, mix well, and knead to form a soft dough.
 Note: Depending on the thickness of the puree, you may need more flour.
 The dough will be soft and sticky.
-Add the remaining oil that will help take out any dough stuck to the bowl or on your hand.
+Add the remaining oil that help take out any dough stuck to the bowl or on your hand.
 Shape the dough into a ball (photos 5 - 8).

 Step 5: Test the oil for optimum temperature by adding a small piece of dough to the oil, which should rise up gradually in 5 to 10 seconds.
-If it rises up too fast, lower the heat and if it does not rise up in 10 seconds allow the oil to heat up further.
+If it rises too fast, lower the heat, and if it does not rise in 10 seconds, allow the oil to heat up further.

 Carefully, start pumping out the sev in a circular motion directly in the hot oil.
 I usually do 1 round spiral shape, then stop pumping the press and break the dough by hand so I get one palm-sized circular nest of sev in the oil.